Being A Mom Is So Hard, But So Worth It

 Its rewarding in many ways and not just one.
 Not just because you get to be the best meal maker, towel folder, or ow-ie kisser; but because you know that all of the hard work now will be worth it later.
 At least we hope so anyways.

-Every hardship right now will give them the tools they need later.
+Every hardship they see you work through right now will give them tools they need later.

-The crappy friends, the mean people we encounter, and the unfortunate situations we find ourselves in, there is worth in there somewhere.
+The crappy friends, the mean people we encounter, and the unfortunate situations we find ourselves in, there is worth and value in those situations.Lessons that are learned in moments of weakness are lessons that make us the strongest.
+Click To Tweet

-As a mom, i vow to try my hardest to be the light in their dark and to show the positivity where there only seems to be negative.
+As a mom, i vow to try my hardest to be the light in the dark.
+And to show the positivity where there only seems to be negative.

 Its my job to share with my kids the good in the world, and to teach them how kindness works but also to not be naive about the real world. and how you always treat people the way you want to be treated.